meltwater/drone-convert-pathschanged/README.md

 ## Known issues

+### Empty commits

+Be careful when making empty commits with [`git commit --allow-empty`](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---allow-empty).
+When an empty commit is made, no files have changed, so this plugin will return the unmodified `.drone.yml` back to the drone server process.

+This can lead to potentially unexpected behavior, since any `include` or `exclude` rules will effectively be ignored.

 ### YAML anchors

 There is a problem in the YAML library where ordering matters during unmarshaling, see https://github.com/meltwater/drone-convert-pathschanged/issues/18